planetclegg/jint/README.md

 How come all math expression libs seem to assume you want doubles (either exclusively or by default), and don't allow for easy override to force the use of decimals?!?
 Seems like an oversight....

 ##Why *NOT* to do this?
 It's a bit broken version of JS.
 Its nowhere near spec for JS.
 I haven't bothered to see how many tests fail.   *Some* transcendental functions (sin, cos,  etc) still sorta work, but return slightly different values (due to me taking the shortcut of converting from decimals to doubles and back).
 Worse, since C# decimals don't have a notion of NaN, PositiveInfinity, NegativeInfinity, or positive vs negative zero (not sure?), various transcendental functions are broken for lots of values.
 Scientific notation probably doesn't work right either, i didn't really fully explore that.
 Really, most of the transcendental functions should be ripped out, and for financial calculations they aren't necessary anyway.
+I probably screwed up date functions in the process.

+Date functions are horribly broken due to math overflows, which I didn't expect.
+This has broken almost all the unit tests

 However, standard arithmetic functions (+,-,*,/) for financial calculations should operate as expected for *decimal* types (no rounding nastyness).